OregonDigital/oregondigital/README.md

 you can find a 1.8.1 binary that works in Ubuntu 12.04, you'll be a lot better off.
 If not, the script should build it for you, but it can take a while.

 Want to focus tests?
-Just pass it in: `./docker/test.sh spec/models`
+Just pass in a path: `./docker/test.sh spec/models`.

 If you need to ensure your environment is pristine, use the `--destroy` flag, which will destroy and rebuild all containers.